 - You are expected to work on these homework assignments independently.
 If you are stuck on a problem: Try your best first this could mean struggling for hours, but that is often the best way to learn.
-If you are still stuck, the preferred method is to contact the instructors for help. - If you ask a classmate for help after trying hard yourself, then you must indicate on your homework whom you worked with on what.
+If you are still stuck, the preferred method is to contact Ella or Wei Ji for help. - If you ask a classmate for help after trying hard yourself, then you must indicate on your homework whom you worked with on what.
 You will not be penalized for learning with your peers.
 We ask that you say who you worked with for two reasons: 1) Honesty.
 2) We want to know what material is difficult so we can spend more time helping you learn.
-If you relied on a peer for a challenging question then we want to make sure that you understand the material before test time. - Under no circumstances should you copy or allow someone to copy, your answers or code, even slightly.
-Copying work is cheating, is easy to detect, and will result in a grade of 0 and potentially further disciplinary measures. - If someone asks you for help on the homework: do not give them your answer or code this is cheating and will yield a grade of 0.
+If you relied on a peer for a challenging question then we want to make sure that you understand the material before test time. - Under no circumstances should you copy a classmate's answer or code, even if you modify it slightly.
+Copying someone else's work is cheating, is easy to detect, and will result in a grade of 0 and potentially further disciplinary measures. - If someone asks you for help on the homework: do not give them your answer or code this is cheating and will yield a grade of 0.
 First, make sure that the person you are helping has tried their best on the homework.
 You will only hurt them come exam time if you just handed them the answers all semester.
 Second, explain how you got started and how you thought about the problem.
 If you can help someone learn that way, that is impressive.